 - a.
-In emergent clinical situations, the urgency of a contrast-enhanced exam may outweigh the benefits of prophylaxis, necessitating that contrast medium be administered to a patient in the absence of premedication.
-This determination should be made jointly by the radiologist team, the referring service, and potentially the patient (if feasible).
-In such cases, a team of individuals skilled in resuscitation and ACLS certified should be present at the CT scanner during the injection to monitor for and appropriately manage any developing reaction. - 3.
+In rare emergent clinical situations, the urgency of a contrast-enhanced exam may outweigh the benefits of prophylaxis, necessitating that contrast medium be administered to a high-risk patient in the absence of premedication.
+This determination should be made by the radiologist communicating with the ordering provider, and potentially with patient (if feasible).
+In such cases, a team of individuals skilled in resuscitation should be available during the injection to monitor for and appropriately manage any developing reaction. - 3.
 A patient with a prior allergic-like or unknown-type contrast reaction who is already on a corticosteroid regimen that is similar in dose to the 12-hour or 5-hour regimens may not need additional premedication.
-Technologists should obtain information on the current corticosteroid regimen and consult with the radiologist to see if an additional premedication regimen is needed. - 4.
-Technologist should document premedication information into technical comments or documentation on the contrast questionnaire. - 5.
-See Contrast Reaction card below. - E. Annual Adverse Drug Reaction competency is required for all technologists who administer contrast.
+Technologists should obtain information on the current corticosteroid regimen and consult with the radiologist to see if an additional premedication regimen is needed. - E. Annual Adverse Drug Reaction competency is required for all technologists who administer contrast.